DCAN-Labs/hbcd-docs/docs/measures/mri/qc.md

 </div>
 </p>

-#### How are final QC scores determined for a given modality?
+### Location of BrainSwipes Results in Data Release
+BrainSwipes QC results are provided as tabulated instrument data in the `rawdata/phenotype/` folder of the data release (see details [here](../../datacuration/phenotypes.md)), including `img_brainswipes_xcpd-T2w` and `img_brainswipes_xcpd-bold` files.
+These files contain the average overall QC score and number of reviewers across visual reports used for QC (as described in [QC procedure](#swipes-procedures) above) as well as the average QC score and number of reviewers for each individual visual report.

-Final QC scores are based on the evaluation of visual reports associated with each [QC procedure](#swipes-procedures) described above.
-Each report is independently reviewed, and the results are combined to calculate an overall QC score.
+Each visual report is independently reviewed and rated as a pass or fail, which in the outputs are translated to values of 1 and 0 respectively.
+The results are combined to calculate an overall average QC score.
 Below we provide a Python helper function for reading a BrainSwipes TSV file into a Pandas DataFrame and filtering out all subject rows with an average overall QC score of greater than or equal to a threshold specified by the user:

 ```
 import pandas as pd